Jose Fernandez's absence looms large as Marlins open camp

 Some things to know before camp opens Tuesday:

 NEW LOOK: Replacing Fernandez will be team effort that will include several newcomers.
 The Marlins added starters Dan Straily and Edinson Volquez, relievers Brad Ziegler and Junichi Tazawa, and left-hander Jeff Locke, who can start or relieve.
 A deeper bullpen anchored by All-Star closer A.J.
 Ramos will give second-year manager Don Mattingly lots of flexibility.
 The everyday lineup returns intact, but gone are infielder Chris Johnson, catcher Jeff Mathis, both reserves, and left-handed reliever Mike Dunn.
 They were part of a team that faded late to finish 79-82 last year, the Marlins' seventh consecutive losing season.

 TAINTED LEGACY?
 For the first time, Samson addressed toxicology reports indicating Fernandez had cocaine and alcohol in his system when his boat crashed.
 It's not clear whether he was driving, and the investigation is ongoing. ''Jose's legacy as a man and as a player cannot and will not be tarnished by any report,'' Samson said. ''Are there lessons to be learned?
 Things we can do better as an organization to communicate better with the players?
-Maybe.
-Jose's ability to bring together people does not get impacted by the report.
+Maybe. ...
 The lesson we can take with us is his passion on the field, and controlling the passion off the field.''

 THEY'RE SET: The lineup will again be anchored by $325 million slugger Giancarlo Stanton.
 Also back is 43-year-old reserve outfielder Ichiro Suzuki, who will build on his career total of 3,030 hits.
-To keep the group together, owner Jeffrey Loria approved a payroll increase by one-third to about $100 million. ''It has to do with windows,'' Samson said. ''Every team has a window, and windows open and close.
+To keep the group together, Loria approved a payroll increase by one-third to about $100 million. ''It has to do with windows,'' Samson said. ''Every team has a window, and windows open and close.
 We think our window is still open even though we went through that tragedy and lost our ace. ...
 We think we're on the improving side, so we wanted to add instead of subtract.''

 THEY'RE NOT: The bullpen should ease the workload on a rotation that is expected to include Straily, Volquez, Wei-Yin Chen, Tom Koehler and Adam Conley.
-The group comes with plenty of question marks and little backup, and there's no obvious No. 1 starter. ''We're trying to patch together the rotation,'' Samson acknowledged.
+The group comes with plenty of question marks and little backup, and there's no obvious No. 1 starter.

-ON DECK: There was offseason talk that for the first time, Loria is open to selling the team he has owned since 2002.
-Samson said nothing has changed, but also indicated Loria, 76, is willing to entertain offers. ''It's like owning a house - you don't want to move,'' Samson said. ''But you run a business.
+ON DECK: There was offseason talk that for the first time, Loria, 76, is open to selling the team he has owned since 2002. ''It's like owning a house - you don't want to move,'' Samson said. ''But you run a business.
 If someone comes along, you listen.
 That's just how it goes.''